learn-co-curriculum/swift-cartoon-collections/README.md

 ["Doc", "Dopey", "Bashful", "Grumpy"]
 ```

-It should then print out each name using `println`.
+It should then print out each name using `print()`.
 The print-out should look like this:

 > 1. Doc
 > 2. Dopey
 > 3. Bashful
 > 4. Grumpy

-Look up the `enumerate` method.
-Use it in place of the standard for loop you used for your objective-c implementation.
+Look up the `enumerate` method, it might help you out here.

 #### Method 2 - Summon Captain Planet